Skip to Main Content

 www.nps.gov/grsm

-The Benton MacKaye Trail Association is grateful for the help and support provided by our Corporate Members and Partner organizations.
+The Benton MacKaye Trail Association is grateful for the help and support provided by our 2024 Corporate Members, Business Partners and Partner organizations.

-Membership fees and donations from Corporate Members go towards the purchase of tools and materials used to maintain and improve the Benton MacKaye Trail.
+Membership fees and donations from Business Partners go towards the purchase of tools and materials used to maintain and improve the Benton MacKaye Trail.

 Trail clubs, hiking clubs and other organizations also help us to accomplish our mission in a variety of ways – by maintaining a section of the BMT, co-sponsoring a hike, facilitating the distribution of our literature and / or putting on an event where the BMTA can educate the public about the “work we do”.